Research Training Program Scholarship Guidelines

 4.8 Grievances and Review Procedures

-4.8.1 Candidates may request a review of decisions affecting their scholarship in relation to the implementation of scholarship conditions, as outlined in their Conditions of Award with the Letter of Offer.
+4.8.1 Candidates may request a review of decisions affecting their scholarship in relation to the implementation of scholarship conditions, as outlined in their Conditions of Award.